Blogs

 There are really only two airports in the Cyclades islands: The Santorini National Airport and Mykonos International Airport.
 The first is better for accessing the southern Cyclades (Milos, Ios, Folegandros), while the latter is better for hitting the northern Cyclades (Tinos, Paros, Naxos).
 Both are mainly served by seasonal flights, including low-cost connections to London and other major European hubs (check out Ryanair and easyJet for the best deals).
 You can also find domestic links to the airport in Athens with national flag carrier Aegean Airlines.

-Private yacht charters in the Cyclades
+Private Yacht Charters in the Cyclades

 Talk about bucket-list experiences – a private yacht charter to take you through the Cyclades islands has to be up there with the Trans-Siberian or seeing the Northern Lights.
 This is the mode of transport that offers the most freedom.
 Fancy a Mykonos party?
 Just raise the sail.
 Want to seek out a secret cove on Antiparos?
 Pull up the anchor.
 Of course, you'll need a skipper's license if you want to pilot the boat yourself, and charters don't come cheap.
 That's why we'd say stick with the public ferries if you only want to see a handful of places on your trip.